 The adoption fee ranges from $150 – $650.
 The adoption fee depends on age, size, and breed.

-Will I be notified if my Adoption Application isn’t approved?
+Will I be notified if my Adoption Application isn’t selected?

 Yes, everyone will receive an automatic response if not selected.
-Due to the number of applications we receive, we are unable to personalize each response as to why you were not selected.
+Due to the number of applications we receive, we are unable to personalize each response.
 Please allow up to 3 weeks.

 I have small children.
 I live in an apartment.
 Will I be selected?

 Every dog is different.
 All of our dogs stay in our foster program for a minimum of 2 weeks, some as long as 6+ months if they require extensive medical care or behavioral modification.
 This allows our team to get to know the dog and find the best possible home for him/her.
 Your application will not be rejected because of young children and/or living in an apartment, however, it may not be the right environment for every dog.